jitsk/OneFieldForm/README.md

 #OneFieldForm

-This is One field form for android.
-Can be used to sign up the user using name, email and password.
+Single field form can be used to sign up the user.

+###Why this
+* Takes less space on the screen.
+* Username, password, email address can be collected through a single form field.
+* Provides options to control the flow, ie, interrupt the flow when something goes wrong, for example, a duplicate user.
+* Allows to change color combinations of each part to make it attractive.

 Min API Level:16

 ##Including in project

 ###In build.gradle

 ```
 repositories {
     mavenCentral()